Tareq-Diab/Trajectory_Aware_DRL-NAV/README.md

 - **Simulation Environment Setup**: Scripts to replicate our training and testing scenarios.

 ## Data Availability
-The data supporting this work will be made publicly available by **March 2025**.
+The data supporting this work will be made publicly available by **MAY 2025**.
 Stay tuned for updates!

 ## Citation
 If you find this work useful in your research, please consider citing our paper: